 The procedures included, among others, a review of the underwriting of certain of the Reference Obligations conducted by the related originators and verification of certain aspects of the Reference Obligations subject to the limited review.
 In selecting the samples for review, Fannie Mae and the diligence providers were limited to Reference Obligations that previously were reviewed by Fannie Mae as part of its quality control process.
 In conducting these review procedures, Fannie Mae relied on information and resources available to it and on the third party diligence providers.
-These review procedures were intended to discover certain Loan File or Underwriting Errors and possible Eligibility Defects in the Reference Obligations, were not designed or intended to discover every possible discrepancy or defect, and were substantially more limited than the scope of diligence review undertaken on recent residential mortgage loan securitization transactions.
-In addition, the diligence providers conducted procedures designed by Fannie Mae and the diligence providers to sample Fannie Mae's data regarding characteristics of the Reference Pool included in this Offering Memorandum.
+These review procedures were intended to discover certain Loan File or Underwriting Errors and possible Eligibility Defects in the Reference Obligations reviewed.
+However, these procedures did not constitute a re-underwriting of the Reference Obligations, were not designed or intended to discover every possible discrepancy or defect, and were substantially more limited than the scope of diligence review undertaken on recent residential mortgage loan securitization transactions.
+In addition, the diligence providers conducted procedures designed by Fannie Mae and the diligence providers to sample Fannie Mae's data regarding characteristics of the Reference Obligations, which data was used to generate the numerical information about the Reference Pool included in this Offering Memorandum.
 In connection with such data review, the diligence providers identified certain discrepancies with respect to the data fields reviewed, as described under "The Reference Obligations - Due Diligence Review - Data Integrity Reviews".
 Further, because Fannie Mae did not update the mortgage loan data tape to reflect these discrepancies, the numerical disclosure in this Offering Memorandum does not reflect any correction of these discrepancies with respect to the Reference Obligations.
 There can be no assurance that any review process conducted uncovered relevant facts that could be determinative of how the reviewed Reference Obligations will perform.